wittawatj/pelican_blog/content/pages/home.md

 ## News
 <div class="news">
 <!-- -->

+* **Nov 2016** .
+A new paper.
+[Cognitive Bias in Ambiguity Judgements: Using Computational Models to Dissect the Effects of Mild Mood Manipulation in Humans](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0165840) in PLOS One.

 * **Oct 2016**.
 [An Adaptive Test of Independence with Analytic Kernel Embeddings](https://arxiv.org/abs/1610.04782), a fast